 Mood priming is the term used to describe the selective likelihood of a mood influencing cognition.
 Those memory nodes that are linked to a currently active emotion node are primed, and are more easily accessed than others.
 Experimental research into the relationship between mood and evaluation of others support the idea that these links are based on affective congruence.
-One such experiment induced a mood in subjects, by manipulating feedback about their performance on a bogus test.
-The happy people were significantly more likely than the sad people to make positive judgments of people, when presented with descriptions of people to evaluate.
-These descriptions were balanced in there content of positive and negative descriptors (Forgas, 1987).
-The ANT conceptualizes this as an association bias, the memory nodes available for cognitive judgments (evaluative nodes) are primed by there being affectively congruent (thus linked) to the current mood being experienced.
+One such experiment induced a mood in subjects by manipulating feedback about their performance on a bogus test.
+The happy people were significantly more likely than the sad people to make positive judgments of people when presented with descriptions of people to evaluate.
+These descriptions were balanced in their content of positive and negative descriptors (Forgas, 1987).
+The ANT conceptualizes this as an association bias.
+The memory nodes available for cognitive judgments (evaluative nodes) are primed by their being affectively congruent (thus linked) to the current mood being experienced.
 If the target of an association is ambiguous (no strong bias for a judgment for or against) as is the case with the evaluation of the balanced written description of an unknown stranger, the mood congruent memory nodes will be activated above threshold first.

 Research on the effects of mood offer one other factor, which is a good candidate to help account for the phenomena of flame wars.
 The occurrence of altruistic behavior is mediated by mood.
 Results from studies with children are the most consistent.
 Happy kids are helpful ones.
-Sad kids do not engage in pro-social behavior as much.
+Sad kids do not engage in prosocial behavior as much.
 These findings are not so clear as they relate to sad adults.
 Research supports all cases.
-Some find more pro-social behavior from sad adults, some find less.
+Some find more prosocial behavior from sad adults, some find less.
 It has been suggested that this difference between kids and adults can be explained by looking at self focus as a moderator variable (Carlson, 1987).
-Adults that are self-focused (like children are all the time) are less likely to cope with a sad mood by engaging in pro-social behavior.
-The ANT allows for a node (and thus cognition's) to be activated in many ways.
+Adults who are self-focused (like children are all the time) are less likely to cope with a sad mood by engaging in prosocial behavior.
+The ANT allows for a node (and thus cognitions) to be activated in many ways.
 A self-focused sad person would have more internally co-active nodes currently engaged than an other-focused sad person.
 This cognitive as well as affective bias results in self focused sad people passing on the opportunities to help others.
-Normally, it would be a big leap of faith to connect a lack of pro-social behavior with the overtly negative rude behavior seen in flame wars.
+Normally, it would be a big leap of faith to connect a lack of prosocial behavior with the overtly negative rude behavior seen in flame wars.
 However, social relationships in cyberspace groups are based only on the attention, as explicitly expressed in text, that one member pays to another.
-Public expressions of agreement with an other's views is the element that creates social cohesion and the feeling of community.
-The findings of a decrease in pro-social behavior among sad, self focused people can be interpreted, for cyberspace communities, as a propensity towards unkind behavior, because the option of simply ignoring others is not as valid in cyberspace.
-Many people do just "lurk" in cyberspace groups, never inputting at all to the discussion.
+Public expressions of agreement with another’s views is the element that creates social cohesion and the feeling of community.
+The findings of a decrease in prosocial behavior among sad, self-focused people can be interpreted, for cyberspace communities, as a propensity toward unkind behavior, because the option of simply ignoring others is not as valid in cyberspace.
+Many people do just “lurk” in cyberspace groups, never inputting at all to the discussion.
 For those people who are currently engaged in active cyberspace social relations, the effect of a sad, self-focused mood is likely to be expressions of disrespect basic nature of the relationship formed.